741 Colonel Ledyard Highway

 VII.

-Budget verses Actuals Revenues Report and Expenditures Report.
-He noted the
+Revenues Report and the Expenditures Reports.
+He noted the following projections

-Councilor Saccone questioned the dollar amount that they had planned to use from
+Councilor Saccone questioned the dollar amount that they has planned to use from the Mil

 o Agri-Science (Vo-Ag) $250,636 Revenue Overage.
 Mr. Bonin explained that